dstackai/dstack/docs/reference/cli/secrets.md

 # dstack secrets

-Use this command to manage global secrets.
+This command manages global secrets.

 Secrets allow to use sensitive data within workflows (such as passwords or security tokens) without hard-coding them inside the code.

-A secret has a name and a value.
-All secrets are passed to the running workflows via environment variables.
+Secrets are passed to running workflows via environment variables.

+!!! info "NOTE:"
-Secret values are stored in the cloud storage of credentials within the configured backend (for AWS, it's Secrets Manager).
+    Secret are stored in the encrypted cloud storage (e.g. for AWS, it's Secrets Manager).

 The `secrets` command supports the following subcommands: `list`, `add`, and `delete`.